GivanildoR/tutorial_polyploid/README.md

 # Working with polyploid genomic Flex-Seq data - an introductory pipeline

 It is a personal pipeline to auxiliary on the manipulation of polyploid genomic data 🥔
 It was created to auxiliar some processes in the lab, I would highlight that a bunch of scripts in R, and Python languages and command lines found here can be found in different repositories/journals.
-Here, I could save some important information for a noob 💻
+Here, I could save some important information for me 💻
 Any comments or suggestions are welcome.

 ## Organizing the genomic data